A good manager will agree - it’s sort of relieving to hear your employee’s opinions on a matter. 1 on 1 meetings, probably the best way to campaign.

 Don't forget a few things you can do to make sure your direct reports are speaking the most:

 - Encourage employees to prepare particular discussion points.

 - Suggest some open-ended questions to make employees feel comfortable and get them thinking on those themes.

 - Bring employees' points to the front of the meeting's agenda (so they kick-start the conversation).

-One-on-one meetings display how you value and recognize your employees to build rapport.
+1-on-1 meeting software display how you value and recognize your employees to build rapport.
 It’s also a manager's responsibility to bring the discussion back on course whenever it deviates.